UsNow 2026 Conference

 Support a growing conference that brings together Black & Racialized women from across Ottawa and beyond while increasing your organization's visibility before, during, and after the event.

-Showcase your products, services, organization, or creative work through our Artist & Business Expo and connect directly with conference attendees throughout the day.
+Showcase your products, services, organization, or creative work through our Artist & Business Marketplace and connect directly with conference attendees throughout the day.

 Interested in learning more?